-- 1. Open the JSS Database Utility. - 2.
-Enter the username and password for an administrator account to the server, and click OK. - 3.
-If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
-Click Continue and enter the full path to the binary. - 4.
-If the Database Connection Setup pane appears, configure the settings to match your database configuration and click Apply Settings. - 5.
+- 2. If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
+Click Continue and enter the full path to the binary. - 3.
+If the Database Connection Setup pane appears, configure the settings to match your database configuration and click Apply Settings. - 4.
 Click Save Backup Now.

-6. Select the location where you want to save the backup and click Choose.
+5. Select the location where you want to save the backup and click Choose.

-The JSS Database Utility creates the backup and saves it as a .sql.gz file.
+The JSS Database Utility creates the backup and saves it as a .sql.qz file.